Assia Arouf, Dr

 CFMIP; Jul.
 2023; Paris, France; The Surface Longwave Cloud Radiative Effect derived from Space Lidar Observations.

 IRS: International Radiation Symposium; Jul.
-2022; Thessalonique, Grece; The Surface Longwave Cloud Radiative Effect derived from Space Lidar Observations.
+2022; Thessalonique, Greece; The Surface Longwave Cloud Radiative Effect derived from Space Lidar Observations.

 LPS: Living Planet Symposium; May 2022; Bonn, Germany; The Surface Longwave Cloud Radiative Effect derived from Space Lidar Observations.